Research Drift: UFƟ DARK SKIES _ O% illumination

 • Cultural: myths, rituals, and traditions that honour or fear the dark.

-• Physiological: how darkness influences human health, connection and sensory perception.
+• Physiological: how darkness influences human health, connection and perception.

 • Biological: evolutionary adaptations to the dark and the interplay between light and life.